-- 1. Skipping Micro-Market Segmentation Analysis
+- 1. Ignoring Micro-Market Segmentation

 - 3. Falling for Attractive Payment Plans Without Understanding Risk

-- 4. Not Checking Project-Level Debt or Land Mortgage Status
+- 4. Not Checking Project-Level Financial Strength

 - 7. Underestimating Total Cost of Ownership

-- 9. Misunderstanding Pre-Launch vs Soft Launch Risk
+- 9. Misunderstanding Pre-Launch Risk

 - FAQs: New Launch Projects in Gurgaon (2026)